Transmetal/dynamic-visibility-for-elementor/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. There is nothing to configure.
 It's necessary to have installed and activated Elementor Free version

-== Frequently Asked Questions ==

-= Is Dynamic Visibility for Elementor free? =
-Yes!
-Dynamic Visibility for Elementor's core features are and always will be free.

-= Not working, found a bug or suggestion? =
-Please write to our support or open a ticket; we are continuously working to make a better plugin.

-= Do you love it and use it on every site? =
-Please leave us a good review rating.
-We appreciate your support.

 == Screenshots ==

 1. Dynamic Visibility for Elementor is easy to use.
 Get better results with Dynamic Content for Elementor